 FPUC's DSM Plan consists of eight programs.
-A complete list of the programs and a brief description of each can be found in Attachment A. Of the eight programs, two are residential, three are commercial/industrial, and three are educational programs (including research and development and low income outreach).
+A complete list of the programs and a brief description of each can be found in Attachment A of this Order.
+Of the eight programs, two are residential, three are commercial/industrial, and three are educational programs (including research and development and low income outreach).
 FPUC does not include its two existing solar pilot programs as part of its DSM Plan, but will continue the programs until their expiration in December 31, 2015.
+FPUC has proposed to continue several existing programs with modifications to reflect current market conditions, as well as add a new commercial/industrial program, as illustrated in Table 1-1 below.